eleven-huang/AFNetworking/README.md

-It's just a pull request, and they think it is not neccessary.
+They think it is not neccessary, but i think this is a more elegant solution.